Updated Nov 17, 2020

-Wired internet connection: The console does not have WiFi, so you will need to connect it directly to your modem with an ethernet cable (which we will provide).
+Wired internet connection: The console does not have WiFi, and you will need to connect it directly to your modem with an ethernet cable (which we will provide).

 Headphones: The console requires wired (not Bluetooth) headphones.
 We recommend headphones without a built-in microphone.
 For best results, consider on-ear, open-back headphones, which allow in sound from the room (including your chorister’s voice).
 Grado SR60e headphones are a relatively high-end example of open-back headphones, but you can find lower-priced ones like the Philips SHP2000 or the Koss Porta Pro.
 It’s also fine to try less expensive headphones (though we generally recommend on-ear headphones rather than earbuds).

-Microphone stand: We will provide a mic, but we ask you to get a tripod mic stand with a boom arm.
+Microphone stand: We will provide a mic, but your son will find a tripod mic stand with a boom arm helpful.
 (This will allow your boy to sing directly into the mic while sitting or standing.)

 Headphone extension cord (optional): So your boy can stand and move freely during rehearsal, we recommend a 6-foot (or longer) extension chord for his headphones.